fusiongyro/lbac/tutor7.md

           Writeln(Value);
        until Token = EndSym;
     end.
     {--------------------------------------------------------------}

-What we've done here is to replace the string Token  used earlier with an enumerated type.
-Scan returns the type in variable Token, and returns the string itself in the new variable Value.
+What we've done here is to replace the string `Token`  used earlier with an enumerated type. `Scan` returns the type in variable `Token`, and returns the string itself in the new variable `Value`.

 OK, compile this and give it a whirl.
 If everything  goes right, you should see that we are now recognizing keywords.

 What  we  have  now is working right, and it was easy to generate from what  we  had  earlier.
 However,  it still seems a little "busy" to me.
-We can  simplify  things a bit by letting GetName, GetNum, GetOp, and Scan be  procedures  working  with  the global variables Token and Value, thereby eliminating the  local copies.
+We can  simplify  things a bit by letting `GetName`, `GetNum`, `GetOp`, and `Scan` be  procedures  working  with  the global variables Token and Value, thereby eliminating the  local copies.
-It  also seems a little cleaner to move  the  table  lookup  into GetName.
+It  also seems a little cleaner to move  the  table  lookup  into `GetName`.
 The new form for the four procedures is, then:

     {--------------------------------------------------------------}
     { Get an Identifier }